-‘Cobra Kai’ Star Peyton List Flashes Underboob In Crop Top
+'Cobra Kai' Star Peyton List Flashes Underboob In Crop Top

 Peyton List served up a seriously sexy look for her most recent Instagram upload over the weekend.
-The actress, who currently stars as Tory Nichols on The Karate Kid spin-off series Cobra Kai, stunned as she rocked an attention grabbing style.
+The actress, who currently stars as Tory Nichols on The Karate Kid spin-off series Cobra Kai, stunned as she rocked an attention-grabbing style.

 In the sultry snap, Peyton opted for a light purple suit.
 The crop top boasted long sleeves and metal buttons that fastened in the front.
 It also boasted pearl embellishments and a collar, as well as a deep neckline that exposed her ample cleavage.
 The shirt also gave fans a small peek at her underboob.

 She added a pair of matching pants to the look.
-The bottoms were high-waisted, and wrapped snugly around her slim midsection.
+The bottoms were high-waisted and wrapped snugly around her slim midsection.
 The garment hugged her narrow hips and accentuated her taut tummy and killer abs in the process.

 Peyton stood in front of a painted wall for the shot.
 She had her body turned to the side slightly as she arched her back and pushed her chest forward.
 Her shoulders were pulled back and she shifted her weight to the side.
 Both of her hands were tucked into her pockets as she tilted her head a bit and gave a steamy stare into the camera.
 In the caption, she revealed that the pic was taken for Fault Magazine.